 Employers who have a right to personal information under this policy are entitled to verbal status information about the claim, written status information, and/or copies of decision letters.
 They are generally not entitled to copies of actual claim file documents.

-- a worker has not provided documents to an employer that he or she is required to provide, e.g., Form 6 - Workers Report of Injury/Disease
+- a worker has not provided documents to an employer that they are required to provide, e.g., Form 6 - Workers Report of Injury/Disease

 - a treating health professional has not provided an employer with a copy of the Functional Abilities Form for Planning Early and Safe Return to Work (FAF)

-- an employer is requesting documents that he or she provided to the WSIB, e.g., Form 7 - Employer’s Report of Injury/Disease, or
+- an employer is requesting documents that they provided to the WSIB, e.g., Form 7 - Employer’s Report of Injury/Disease, or

-the WSIB needs to share WT documentation with the injury employer, or with placement employers for WT purposes.
-Such documentation may include Transferable Skills documents, WT Summary Assessment documents, and/or WT Plan documents.
+the WSIB needs to share RTW documentation with the injury employer, or with placement employers for RTW purposes.
+Such documentation may include Transferable Skills documents, RTW assessment documents, and/or RTW plan documents.

 Disclosure under FIPPA